nuuuwan/fuel_lk_app/SocialMedia.Updates.md

 ---

+10/ UPDATE (Jun 17 Evening)

+🆕 Added a Basic "Community Feedback" feature, for users to share information about the state of fuel sheds

+We'll decide how to develop this, based on feedback & responses.

+#SriLanka #FuelLKApp

+---

 9/ UPDATE (Jun 17)

 🆕 Added "Filter by Time Updated" feature.
 You can now filter sheds with recent updates.
 "Outdated" sheds will be ⚪ "Grey" circles.

 (Many sheds post updates in the morning)